 Once these distortions have corrected sufficiently and prices have reverted back to normality or indeed have become compellingly cheap, we believe it is appropriate to add risk to a portfolio.
 This risk should be added through active managers who throughout falling markets or at the start of a recovery or new bull market cycle tend to do well relative to their passive benchmarks.

 In a neutral investment environment where risk is average, we would expect the allocation between active and passive to be 60:40.
 In periods of low risk the maximum active allocation, within the cost constraints agreed on the portfolio, would be 80%, with 20% in passives.
 During periods of price distortion we would expect the passive allocation to be as high as 60% with actives as low as 40%.

-The current active/passive allocation is articulated in published monthly factsheets and the Rivers Capital Management newsletter ‘Current Focus’.
+The current Flexible Active/Passive Allocation is articulated in published monthly factsheets and the Rivers Capital Management newsletter ‘Current Focus’.